homerchen19/nba-go/README.md

 1. [**Check schedule**](#check-schedule).
 2. Choose one game which you want to watch.

-Depends on the status of the game you chose, it shows different result for you.
-There are three kinds of status may happened.
+Depending on the status of the game you chose, a different result will be shown.
+There are three kinds of statuses that may be displayed.

 Status              | Example | Description
 ------------------- | ------- |-----------